cwru-pat/GR_AMR/README.md

  - cmake
  - fftw3
  - a compiler with c++11 support
- - SAMRAI with appropriate version is included as sub-module
+ - SAMRAI, appropriate version is included as sub-module

 ## Setting up SAMRAI: